roboscienceorg/book/source/Simulation/Nextsim.rst

 the map file and open.
 You will be able to set the threshold value for free verses obstacle space, as well as the map dimensions.

+.. note:: Write the material on using the sensors.

-- Bump sensor (subscribe to topic)
+.. note:: Write about Bump sensor (subscribe to topic)

-- LIDAR sensor
+.. note::  Write LIDAR sensor section